nuc/backbone-boilerplate-chaplin/README.md

 Chaplin Boilerplate
 ===================
-This is a fork of backbone-boilerplate with:
+This is a fork of backbone-boilerplate with the addition of:

 - Chaplin
 - Coffeescript
 - Sass
+- Handlebars

-You can run a dev server, with sass and coffee compilation with:
+You can run a dev server, with sass, handlebars and coffee compilation with:

 ``` bash
 grunt dev
 ```

+Inherited readme follows:

 Backbone Boilerplate
 ====================